 Daniel Defoe, The Life and Strange Surprising Adventures of Robinson Crusoe (1719)

-This is a blog about the history readers on the move.
+This is a blog about the history of readers on the move.
 Thematically, it is located somewhere between travel writing and book history, two fields in which I’ve long had an interest.
 More specifically it is somewhere to think about the important place that travelling libraries have held in the lives of itinerant readers.
 What do people read on planes, trains, and space ships?
 Why do they read on the road?
 Where do they read and what are the consequences?
 These questions are what this blog is all about.

 When Daniel Defoe shipwrecked Robinson Crusoe on his island, he allowed him to rescue from the ship before it went down a catalogue of belongings that would help his castaway survive throughout the coming years.
 As well as pens, ink, and paper, Crusoe makes sure to rescue a neat little library.
 Together, the instruments of reading and writing serve to preserve his story as well as his sanity.
-In the three centuries since Crusoe first turned to his Bible far from home at moments of existential crisis, readers under strange skies have use their libraries as a means of sustenance, hope, and recreation.
+In the three centuries since Crusoe first turned to his Bible far from home at a moment of existential crisis, readers under strange skies have used their libraries as a means of sustenance, hope, and recreation.
 Emigrants to the New World, prisoners to Australian penal colonies, explorers in Antarctica, troops in the trenches of the First World War, are among those who have shared Crusoe’s devotion to reading in extreme circumstances.

 This blog also happens to share a title with a book that appeared in 2021 from Oxford University Press.
 It’s a topic on which I have been thinking and writing almost as long as Crusoe’s three decade sojourn on his island.
 This blog is a place where I propose to go on thinking about hermeneutic castaways.
 If anyone happens to find this message in a bottle, do please let me know by leaving your responses in the comment box.